oracle-quickstart/oci-enterprise-scale-baseline-landing-zone/README.md

 terraform plan
 terraform apply
 ```

-## Prerequisites
-Create a terraform.tfvars file and populate with the required variables or override existing variables.

-Note: An example [tfvars file](examples/terraform.tfvars.example) is included for reference.
-Using this file is the
-preferred way to run the stack from the CLI, because of the large number of variables to manage.

-To use this file just copy the example [tfvars file](examples/terraform.tfvars.example) and save it in the outermost directory.
-Next, rename the file to **terraform.tfvars**.
-You can override the example values set in this file.

 ### Terraform Variables
 A complete listing of the Terraform variables used in this stack are referenced [here](VARIABLES.md).
 This document is automatically generated